2018 Potawatomi 200

 With 2 long distance runners in 1 house, we have managed to train and race while raising Emilia, our 3 year old.
 We have implemented alternate years for each to focus on big races.
 This year is my year with Potawatomi 200 to start with.
 We have learned that both of us training for a big race at the same time is problematic -especially when training is at it’s peak.
-We moved to Colorado 2 years ago to live in the mountains and train at altitude. living at 7000’ means that training is quite different than at Chicago.
+We moved to Colorado 2 years ago to live in the mountains and train at altitude.
+Living at 7000’ means that training is quite different than at Chicago.
 Last fall, when I started training for Pot 200, I had difficulty with training consistently.
 I made a training plan followed most of it for a week, then took a week off.
 I wasn’t able to recover enough and couldn’t maintain consistency.
-It as frustrating and wen on for about 2 months.
+It as frustrating and went on for about 2 months.
 Around this time, I bought and read, “Discipline Equals Freedom” by Jocko Willink.
-Jocko recommends getting up early and getting up early and getting the training in first.
+Jocko recommends getting up early and getting the training in first.
 So I started waking up at 4 am Tuesday through Friday.
 When we would put Emilia to bed at 8 - 8:30 pm, I would also go to sleep.

 Was it difficult to get up that early?
 Not exactly.
 I was required to do things differently.
 Doing things differently was the difficult part - not the specific act of 4 am starts.